 The next day Allen didn’t go into the office, instead working from home.
 At noon he went to make tea.
 The kettle’s screen blinked to life and it started warming up water.
 “Any news about Ryan Davis, Allen?” it asked.

 Allen’s eyes made their way slowly across his gray kitchen to the colorful kettle.
-“Well, yeah, I guess,” he said.
-“I don’t think he’ll fire me if I just get my numbers up.
+“Not really, I guess,” he said.
+“And I don’t think he’ll fire me if I just get my numbers up.
 And you’ve been really helpful with that.”

 He waited for a second, as if it would nod, or say something, then went and laid down on his couch.